ibm-cloud-docs/watson-assistant/publish.md

   ![Image of the no new changes to publish screen](images/no-new-changes-publish.png)

 ## What is being published?
 When you publish content, a snapshot is taken of the current state of actions.
-The number of versions that can be maintained before they are deleted depends on the type of plan you have.
-If you reach the plan limit of versions you can have, the oldest version that isn't live is deleted when a new version is published.

 All updates to actions content are published in a version, including the following updates:

 - Creating an action
 - Editing an action